Wintellect/MSLearn/Combat Climate Change with AI and Azure/includes/3-azure-functions.md

 # Write an Azure Function to analyze photographs #

-In this unit, you will write an Azure Function that is triggered each time an image is uploaded to the "photos" container in the storage account you created earlier.
-The function will use the Custom Vision Service model you created in the previous lab to determine whether the photo contains a polar bear.
+In this unit, you will write an Azure Function that is triggered each time an image is uploaded to the "photos" container in the storage account you created.
+The function will use the Custom Vision Service model you created in the previous unit to determine whether the photo contains a polar bear.

 ## Create an Azure Function ##